miguelpagan/count-to-50/README.md

 # count-to-50
-Count to 50 using bash scripting
+The purpose of this script is to print the numbers one through fifty within your terminal with bash scripting.